- About Us

 Graduate students who earn their degrees at the university leave with a rigorous grounding in their disciplines and possess markedly broader intellectual experience and agility than they had when they began their studies.
 They will go into careers in the professions, industry, business, museums, research institutions, or into college or university teaching or other work with enhanced leadership abilities.
 They will carry with them the potential to contribute value to their own lives and to the lives of others.

 The Graduate School–New Brunswick has faculties in the academic arts and sciences, as well as several professional fields, and is responsible for all philosophical degrees on the New Brunswick Campus at the doctoral level.
-The school's enrollment of about 4,000 students is distributed among 61 doctoral programs and 57 master's programs.
+The school's graduate students are distributed among 61 doctoral programs and 74 master's programs.
 The faculty is drawn from virtually all the academic divisions of the New Brunswick campus.

 The size of the graduate community is a result of the large number of programs; the actual enrollment of each is limited.